tomasit/AimTest-Epitech-2022/README.md

 * Attach a rigidBody component to your character.
 It will be usefull later to made your player move.
 * Attach a Camera to your player to simulate FPS, try to setup your camera to have the better first person view render.

-# Step 2 : Made your player moving
+# Step 2 : Made your player move

 * Create a c# script, and attach it to the character.
 This script will handle your character movement (take a look at Input documentation).
-* Create another script, attach it to the camera, and made the camera follow the mouse mouvement (horizontaly but you can handle vertical follow if u want to).
+* Create another script, attach it to the camera, and made the camera follow the mouse mouvement (horizontaly and vertically).
 * For a more realistic FPS change your movement script and try to always walk in direction of where you look.

 # Step 3 : Make your player shoot